keboola/connection-docs/components/writers/database/mssql/index.md

 In the **Full Load** mode, the table is completely overwritten including the table structure.
 The table is removed using the [`DROP`](https://docs.microsoft.com/en-us/sql/t-sql/statements/drop-table-transact-sql) command and recreated.
 The `DROP` command needs to acquire a [table-level lock](https://docs.microsoft.com/en-us/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide).
-This means that if the database is used by other applications which acquire table-level locks, the writer may freeze waiting for the locks to be released.
+This means that if the database is used by other applications which acquire table-level locks, the connector may freeze waiting for the locks to be released.

 Additionally, you can specify a **Primary key** of the table, a simple column **Data filter**, and a filter for